spryker/spryker-shop-core/Bundles/SalesOrderThresholdWidget/src/SprykerShop/Yves/SalesOrderThresholdWidget/Theme/default/components/molecules/sales-order-threshold-expense/README.md

 # sales-order-threshold-expense (molecule)

-Displays a threshold expense name and price if order sum less than acceptable and the soft threshold is present.
+Displays threshold name and price if an order total price does not reach it while the soft threshold option is enabled.

 ## Code sample